-Moms, are you exhausted with your baby fighting sleep during the day and at bedtime?
-Learn how to get him to stop fighting sleep once and for all.
+Exhausted with your baby fighting sleep during the day and at bedtime?
+Learn how to get your baby to stop fighting sleep once and for all.

 If there’s one thing all new moms struggle with, it’s sleep.
 From not getting enough of it to managing erratic patterns, it seems there’s never any end to these issues.

 Perhaps the biggest headache?
 A baby fighting sleep all day.

 One of my kids seemed to have it worst.
 He never liked to nap (and would wake up cranky each time).
 Putting him to sleep would take up to an hour each time.
 No matter how tired he looked, he still fought going to sleep.

 I even used to rock him in my arms to sleep, but instead of closing his eyes, he tried to keep them wide open to look around the room.
 It got to the point where I’d cover his eyes with my hand to see if that would do the trick.

 And that was on the good days.

 Other times, he’d stir and squirm in my arms, or his fussiness relentless when I’d lay him down.
 Then I’d have to repeat the whole process all over again.

 The longer he was awake, the fussier he got, and the harder time I had putting him to sleep.
 I remember panicking when I realized he had been awake a full six hours straight and hadn’t gotten much sleep.
 We were living in pure exhaustion.

 Babies fight sleep for many common reasons.
 They’re overtired, can’t put themselves to sleep, or feel frustrated with the way they’re being put to sleep.